jeroenouw/AngularMaterialGo/docs/DEVELOPER.md

 First clone this repo: `git clone https://github.com/jeroenouw/AngularMaterialGo.git`.
 Change directory to this project
+Please use [this Chrome CORS plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) which is necessary while developing.
 Run `npm install` to install all the dependencies.
 Run `npm start` to run this project (Angular client, Golang blockchain and api).
+You will get a pop-up notification, select "Allow".
-Client side: navigate to `http://localhost:4200/` to see Angular.
+Client side: navigate to `http://localhost:4200/` to see Angular application.
 The app will automatically reload if you change any of the source files.
 Server side: navigate to `http://localhost:3000/` to see the Golang blockchain and to `http://localhost:4000/` to see the Golang api.
+Re-run `npm start` to see changes made in Go.

 ## Development